xjffff/FUNCATTN/RNA-Segmentation/README.md

 # RNA Point Cloud Segmentation

-3D point cloud segmentation on 640 ribosomal RNA structures from the Protein Data Bank, with 260 functional categories.
-Each surface is represented as a sampled point cloud of 4096 points.

 This is adapted from [DiffusionNet](https://github.com/nmwsharp/diffusion-net)'s RNA mesh segmentation benchmark, modified to operate on point clouds rather than meshes.

 ---